Updated December 18, 2018

 Our home state of Montana is a meat-and-potatoes kind of place.
-There are a few exceptions, of course, but by and large, it’s not a place to travel if you’re a foodie searching for international cuisine (though we’re told the beef is some of the finest in the country).
-But the state’s second-largest town, Missoula, is a clear exception to that rule.
+There are a few exceptions, of course, but by and large, it’s not a place to travel if you’re a foodie searching for international cuisine (though they say the beef is some of the finest in the country).
+But the restaurants in Missoula, the state’s second-largest town, are a clear exception to that rule.

 Brazilian – Five on Black

-Your bowl is assembled to your tastes with a base of rice or greens, a main meat or veggie, a vegetable side, one of two sauces (mango BBQ or spicy coconut), and a few add-on toppings.
-Their tasty bowls are now being served up at a location in Bozeman, MT, as well, and even as far away as Denver.
+Your bowl is assembled to your tastes with a base of rice or greens, a main meat or veggie, a bean or vegetable side, one of two sauces (mango BBQ or spicy coconut), and a few add-on toppings.
+Their tasty bowls are now being served up across Montana and even as far away as Denver.

 Argentinian – The Empanada Joint

 Empanadas are the classic Latin American street food: take some meat, veggies, and cheese, fold some dough around it, and fry it up.
-Missoula’s Empanada Joint takes that simple formula and tailors it to the town’s culinary preference for fresh and healthy ingredients.
+The Empanada Joint takes that simple formula and tailors it to Missoula’s preferences for fresh and healthy ingredients.
 The dough is baked, not fried, and the fillings are sourced locally whenever possible.
-There’s nothing pretentious about this place, though: order at the counter from four meat and four vegetarian options, and don’t forget a dipping sauce, too.
+There’s nothing pretentious about this place, though: you order at the counter from four meat and four vegetarian options, and don’t forget a dipping sauce, too.

 Mexican – Tia’s Big Sky